ThisIsMyChannel/NoDropItems/README.md

 # NoDropItems
-This plugin makesù sure items can not be dropped.
+This plugin make sure items can not be dropped.